Michael A. Taylor Player Props: Twins vs. Astros

 Astros Pitching Rankings

-- The Astros pitching staff ranks second in MLB with a collective 9.8 strikeouts per nine innings.
+- The Astros pitching staff is No. 1 in MLB with a collective 9.9 strikeouts per nine innings.

-- The Astros allow the seventh-fewest home runs in baseball (54 total, one per game).
+- Astros pitchers combine to surrender 56 home runs (1.1 per game), the eighth-fewest in the league.

-- France (1-1 with a 3.43 ERA and 18 strikeouts in 21 2/3 innings pitched) gets the start for the Astros, his fifth of the season.
+- The Astros will send Bielak (1-2) to the mound to make his fifth start of the season.
+He is 1-2 with a 3.55 ERA and 22 strikeouts in 25 1/3 innings pitched.

-- In his most recent appearance on Tuesday against the Milwaukee Brewers, the righty tossed 5 2/3 innings, giving up one earned run while surrendering five hits.
+- The right-hander's last appearance came on Wednesday against the Milwaukee Brewers, when he went 6 2/3 innings, surrendering four earned runs while allowing five hits.

-- The 28-year-old has put up an ERA of 3.43, with 7.7 strikeouts per nine innings, in four games this season.
-Opponents are hitting .244 against him.
+- The 27-year-old has put up an ERA of 3.55, with 7.8 strikeouts per nine innings, in five games this season.
+Opposing hitters have a .300 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.